babel-utils/babel-plugin-tester/README.md

 useful if you want to use a different version of babel than what's included in this package.

-#### fixtureOutputExt

-Use this to provide your own fixture output file extension.
-This is particularly useful if you are testing typescript input.
-If ommited fixture input file extension will be used.

 #### ...rest

-The rest of the options you provide will be [`lodash.merge`][lodash.merge]d with each test object.
+The rest of the options you provide will be [`lodash.mergewith`][lodash.mergewith]'d with each test object.
 Read more about those next!

 ### Test Objects